christopherhurt/Pioned/README.md

 First run `yarn` to install dependencies.

-Then use `yarn start` to start the development server.
+Use `yarn dev` to start the development server.
 It will be running at [localhost:8080](http://localhost:8080/).

-To run the game server, use `yarn serve`.
+To run the game server, use `yarn server`.

-To do both at once, use `yarn dev`.
+To do both at once, use `yarn start`.

 To create a build, run `yarn build`.